-- (a) This GFCI is shipped from the factory in the tripped condition and cannot be reset until it is wired correctly and power is supplied to the device.
+(a) This GFCI is shipped from the factory in the tripped condition and cannot be reset until it is wired correctly and power is supplied to the device.
 Plug a lamp or radio into the GFCI (and leave it plugged in).
 Turn the power ON at the service panel.
 Ensure that the GFCI is still in the tripped condition by pressing the TEST button.
+The GFCI should be emitting an audible alert and the LED indicator should be OFF.

-If the lamp or radio is OFF, and the GFCI will not reset, go to the Troubleshooting section as the Line and Load connections are reversed. - (b) Press the RESET button fully and release.
-If the Status Indicator Light turns Green and the lamp or radio is ON, the GFCI has been installed correctly.
-If the Status Indicator Light turns or continuously blinks Red, or the GFCI cannot be reset, go to the Self-Test Operation section. - (c) If you installed your GFCI using step 7B, plug a lamp or radio into surrounding receptacles to see which one(s), in addition to the GFCI, lose power when you press the GFCI TEST button.
-Place a "GFCI PROTECTED OUTLET" sticker on every receptacle that lost power, then press the RESET button to reset the GFCI.
-DO NOT plug life saving devices into any of the receptacles that lost power. - (d) Press the TEST button (then RESET button) every month to assure proper operation.
-If the Status Indicator Light does not turn Green when the RESET button is depressed and then released, or the GFCI cannot be reset, it must be replaced.
+- (b) Press the RESET button fully.
+If the lamp or radio turns ON, the audible alert turns OFF, and the LED indicator is ON, the GFCI has been installed correctly.
+If the GFCI cannot be reset, go to the Troubleshooting section. - (c) If you installed your GFCI using step 7B press the TEST button, then plug a lamp or radio into surrounding receptacles to see which one(s), in addition to the GFCI, lost power when you pressed button to reset the GFCI.

+- (d) Press the TEST button (then RESET button) every month to assure proper operation.
+If the GFCI cannot be reset, then it must be replaced. - (e) To turn off audible alert when GFCI cannot be reset: press and hold the RESET button fully for 3 seconds to stop the audible alert and then contact Leviton Customer Service or your local electrician.